BA Art History

 • Pre-Columbian and Native American Art

-• The Architecture, Archaeology and Art History of the Medieval Mediterranean
+• The Art, Architecture, Archaeology, and Material Culture of the Near East and the Eastern Mediterranean

 • South Asian Architecture and Art

 • Renaissance and Baroque Architecture, Architectural Theory, and Military Architecture

 • Modern and Contemporary Architecture, Design, and Theory

 • Modern Art, the Avant-Garde, and Art since 1945

 • Critical Theory, Film Theory, and the History of Photography

 • Museum Studies, Curriculum Theories, and Social Justice Pedagogies

 To earn a Bachelor of Arts in Art History degree from UIC, students need to complete 120 semester hours in university, college, and department degree requirements.
 For University General Education and Foundation Courses, as well as the UIC First-Year Dialogue Seminar and electives, please consult the UIC Undergraduate Catalogue.

 Listed below are the Art History Major Requirements, including required courses, the distribution requirement, and the specialization requirement.
 A minimum of 37 semester hours, the major is comprised of the following requirements: